 \subsubsection{Experiment 3 (Locomotion condition)}

 The sample size for this experiment was determined using G*Power 3.1 software \cite{Faul2007-gd}.
 A priori power analysis was conducted assuming an independent-samples $t$ test (two-tailed), with a medium effect size (Cohen's $d = 0.50$), significance level $\alpha = 0.050$, and statistical power $1-\beta = 0.80$.
 The group size allocation ratio was set to 1 (equal sample sizes).
 Based on these parameters, the required sample size was calculated to be $N = 128$ (64 per group).
 The analysis yielded $df = 126$, a critical $t$ value of 1.98, a noncentrality parameter $\delta = 2.83$, and an actual power of 0.801, indicating that at least 128 participants were necessary to ensure sufficient statistical power.
-However, due to platform constraints that required equal allocation of participants across all experimental conditions, the final valid sample size fell short of this target.
-After excluding invalid responses, the dataset consisted of $N = 81$ participants (male $n = 51$, female $n = 28$, undisclosed $n = 2$), with a mean age of $M = 51.57$ years and a standard deviation of $SD = 9.26$ years.
-These data were used for analysis, though the reduced sample size should be considered when interpreting the results.
+However, owing to platform constraints that necessitated an equal distribution of participants across all experimental conditions, the final valid sample size fell short of the target.
+After excluding invalid responses, the dataset comprised $N = 81$ participants (male $n = 51$, female $n = 28$, undisclosed $n = 2$), with a mean age of $M = 51.57$ years and a standard deviation of $SD = 9.26$ years.
+These data were used for analysis; however, the reduced sample size has to be considered when interpreting the results.